edjw/edjw-old-blog/posts/2019-11-02-twitters-political-ads-ban.md

 date: 2019-11-02T11:02:56.978Z
 socialDescription: Twitter's "political" ads ban
 ---
-Twitter's decision to ban political ads ^[<https://threadreaderapp.com/thread/1189634360472829952.html]>]> could lead to some bad situations for campaign groups, charities, and NGOs.
+Twitter's decision to ban political ads by the end of November ^[<https://threadreaderapp.com/thread/1189634360472829952.html]> could lead to some bad situations for campaign groups, charities, and NGOs.

 As well as ads run by politicians, candidates, or ads in support of politicians, Twitter is also banning "issue ads".

 They're defining issue ads as "ads that advocate for or against legislative issues of national importance (such as: climate change, healthcare, immigration, national security, taxes)". ^[<https://business.twitter.com/en/help/ads-policies/restricted-content-policies/political-content/global-political-content.html]>] ^[<https://twitter.com/vijaya/status/1189664481263046656]]

+It remains to be seen how totally and equally Twitter will enforce the policy.
+Twitter does have a track record of announcing content policies and failing to enforce them.

 But in case it's not obvious, this ban will cover ads by small campaigns, campaigns we like, and ads about issues that we think are not politically contentious.
 It won't just cover misinformation in ads by politicians or campaigns that we don't like!